Friendship Baptist Church

 Program Overview:

-Friendship Baptist’s internship program will be completed over a three-year period.
+Friendship Baptist’s internship program is completed over a three-year period.
 The first two years being an internship with a focus on Theological Development (head) and Pastoral Development (heart), while the third year will be a residency focused on Experiential Development (hands).

 Important things a Pastoral Intern will learn and study include things such as Biblical and Systematic Theology, Church History, and faithful Bible Interpretation.
 Interns will also be given opportunities to practice their gifts such as preaching, teaching, and leadership.